 Women want to take in anywhere between 400 mcg and 800 mcg of folate a day.
 Foods rich in folate include dark green, leafy vegetables, asparagus, broccoli, citrus fruits, beans, peas and lentils, avocado, okra, seeds and nuts, cauliflower, beets, corn, celery, carrots, and squash.
 Women should also eat complex carbohydrates such as grains and fruits; protein; fatty acids like mackerel, salmon, seeds and nuts; and whole milk.
 Vitamins B6, C, and E benefit both men and women, and the element zinc enhances fertility.
+Check out some here.

 Foods to avoid include: caffeine which has a negative effect on fertility, processed foods that contain preservatives and hormones, red meat, and soy which has been connected to low sperm count.

 Moderate exercise like yoga can help strengthen the body, in addition to helping to regulate the woman’s monthly cycle.